 Don’t trust or rely on UC info from unofficial websites – always visit www.uc.pa.gov for Pennsylvania unemployment program information.

 L&I may need to call you.
-If you file a claim, save the following unemployment phone numbers to your phone so you know you’re receiving a legitimate call from L&I:
+If you file a claim, save the PA unemployment phone number to your phone, so you know you’re receiving a legitimate call from L&I:

-We will ask you for some personally identifiable information, including the last four digits of your Social Security number, when we call you, but we will not ask for your full SSN unless you call us.
+We will ask you for some personally identifiable information, including the last four digits of your Social Security number when we call you.
+Still, we will not ask for your full SSN unless you contact us.

 If you are a victim of identity theft, report to L&I, your local police department, and the Federal Trade Commission: